opsschool/curriculum/soft_skills.rst

 Often the Operations professionals in an organization are the people who most completely understand the technical risk to organizational assets from an IT perspective.
-Senior management within an organization will usually understand financial risks, risks from competition, manufacturing risks, etc. but they often do not understand IT risks because of the deep-dive technical expertise required to comprehend threats to the organization.
+Senior management within an organization will usually understand risks related to financials, competition, manufacturing, etc. but they often do not understand IT enough to make an informed decision.
+Operations professionals are the ones with the deep-dive technical expertise required to comprehend risks, threats, vulnerabilities, and countermeasures then translate them into language senior management can understand.

-This is another area where the Operations professional is communicating with the organization's leaders to advise on appropriate actions to reduce risk where it makes sense for the organization.
+This is another area where the Operations professional is communicating with the organization's leaders to advise on appropriate actions to address IT security where it makes sense for the organization.

-Examples of areas where organizations need the Operations professional to plan around risks could include threats to data from internal and external sources, hardware failure, site availability or reslience, data preservation, and information integrity.
+Areas where organizations need the Operations professional to advice on IT security could include threats to data from internal and external sources, hardware failure, site availability or reslience, data preservation, and information integrity.
 Again, these areas are dependent on the organization's mission.